vert-x/vert-x.github.io/docs_md/dev_guide.md

 This will start Vert.x running and it will monitor the file system to changes to your module as you edit them and save your changes.

+By installing the Maven or Gradle plugin for your IDE you should be able to run the Maven runModXXXX tasks directly in the IDE.

 If you're using a different IDE (or no IDE!) you can run

    mvn vertx:runModOnCP